robenkleene/design-references/cinema-4d/xpresso/cinema-4d-xpresso.md

 ## Troubleshooting

 - Be careful about choosing the right `Data Type` for nodes, for example vector won't work properly in a `Math` node unless `Vector` is chosen as the data type
-- In XPresso, rotation values are in radians, not degrees, to convert to degrees use a `degree` node set to `Function: Degree to Radians`
+- In XPresso, rotation values are in radians, not degrees, to convert to degrees use a `degree` node set to `Function: Degree to Radians` (note that this doesn't work on vectors, so the vector will have to be split into separate outputs first).
+But it's easier just to only work in radians.